getodk/collect/CONTRIBUTING.md

 - Was the change verified with several different devices and Android versions?
 - Is the code easy to understand and to maintain?

-Pull requests that need more [black-box testing](https://en.wikipedia.org/wiki/Black-box_testing) are tagged with "needs testing."
-Pull requests that need more complete reviews including black-box testing but also review of approach and/or appropriateness are tagged with "reviews wanted."
+Pull requests that need more [black-box testing](https://en.wikipedia.org/wiki/Black-box_testing) are tagged with `needs testing`.
+Pull requests that need more complete reviews including black-box testing but also review of approach and/or appropriateness are tagged with `reviews wanted`.
 Any contributor is encouraged to participate in both kinds of reviews!

 Small fixes that target very particular bugs may occasionally be merged without a second review.